philippmao/iSDX/examples/test-ms/README.md

 $ python xctrl.py ~/iSDX/examples/test-ms/config/sdx_global.cfg
 ```

 The IXP controller initializes the sdx fabric and installs all static default forwarding rules.
-It also handles ARP queries and replies in the fabric and ensures that these messages are forwarded to the respective participants’ controllers via ARP relay.
+It also handles ARP queries and replies in the fabric and ensures that these messages are forwarded to the respective participantsâ€™ controllers via ARP relay.

 #### arpproxy (ARP Relay)
 ```bash